Designed for working professionals, students attend class every other weekend—Friday evening and all day Saturday—either on campus or

 |#2 Best Performing City in annual assessment of Where America's Tech Jobs are Created and Sustained (Milken Institute, 2014)

-Students work with real technologies developed at UT and other leading universities across the US.
+Students work with real technologies developed at The University of Texas and other leading universities across the US.
 Occasionally students will work on developing their own idea, or licensable tech from leading organizations like NASA.
-Throughout the year students compete in business plan competitions judged by entrepreneurs, investors, and MSTC graduates, and dive into the fast and growing startup world.
+Throughout the year students compete in business plan competitions judged by entrepreneurs, investors, and MSTC graduates, and dive into the fast and growing startup world of Austin, TX.
 The Texas MSTC Program was first launched in 1996 to train business professionals to commercialize the technologies emerging from the university.
 Since 1996, several businesses have launched out of the Texas MSTC Program including Apptronik, Alafair Biosciences, Datical, MedNoxa, Seismos.

-This program focuses on profitably bringing new products and businesses to market, rather than the technical creation of technologies.
-You will be asked to do technology market research projects to discover answers to how this technology will be profitable.
-You do not need to understand how to build the tech or how it works, you need to understand what it does and see if anyone cares what it does.
+First and foremost, Texas MSTC is a business degree that focuses on profitably bringing new products and businesses to market, rather than the technical creation of technologies.
+You will be asked to do technology market research to discover answers to determine how a technology enabled product or service will be profitable.
+You do not need to understand how to build the technology or how it works, you need to understand what it accomplishes in the market and who your customers will be.
 That's not a technical question, that's a business question.